Tips for Saving Water

 Fresh water is a scarce resource around the world, and particularly so in Hong Kong.
 Learning how to save water is not difficult, and it can begin with teaching good habits to your children.
 All you have to do is to think a little about how easy it is to waste water in everyday activities.

-The most obvious place to start saving water is at home.
 There are a few simple tips that will allow you to conserve fresh water by only changing your habits slightly.

 Saving Water at Work